 Leviathan is sweeping, curious and bold, told in widescreen with a sense of the epic applied to everyday lives.
-If it inspires doubts, it’s that some of the targets are a little obvious and it carries some weight of self-importance, leaving little to the imagination.
-Like Elena before it, this is a parable, but it’s a grander affair unafraid to wander down some unusual paths with all the detail and density of a great novel.
+If it inspires any doubts, it’s that some of the targets are a little obvious and it carries some weight of self-importance, leaving little to the imagination.
+Like Elena before it, this is a parable, but it’s a grander affair, unafraid to wander down some unusual paths with all the detail and density of a great novel.
 There’s none of the surreality of Zvyagintsev’s second film, The Banishment, but it shares some of its grandiloquence.
 In its final act, it lays the ideas on thick, but there’s no doubting this is a significant, powerful film.

 Cast and crew

-Andrey Zviaguintsev, Oleg Negin|
+|Screenwriter:||Andrey Zviaguintsev, Oleg Negin|